 There is a legal process an executor and administrator must follow to administer an estate.
 The process includes how to sell a probate home.

 It is prudent for an estate administrator or successor trustee to hire a trained, certified and experienced probate and trust sales agent to sell real property.
 Kathleen Daniels is a Certified Probate Real Estate Specialist (CPRES) and certified in professional fiduciary management for trustees.
-Education, Training, Knowledge, and Experience does make a difference.
+Education, Training, Knowledge, and Experience do make a difference.

 This report is comprised of statistical data from April 1, 2019, through April 30, 2019, extracted from our local Multiple Listing Service (“MLS”) as of May 1, 2019.

-The data includes single family homes, condominiums, and townhouses and may not include “off-market” sales.
+The data includes single-family homes, condominiums, and townhouses and may not include “off-market” sales.

-Probate Homes & Trust Sales Activity in April 2019
+Probate Homes Sales Activity April 2019

 The breakdown of the sales activity is as follows:

 - There were 8 homes for sale

 - 3 homes in trust

 - 5 Homes Sold